IainMoppett/testpackage/README.md

 you can override the theme with `theme_HSRC` by setting `theme_apply` to `TRUE.`

+You can also add facet plot formatting in the same style with `facet_apply` as `TRUE`.

 Two native test plots

 <img src="man/figures/README-test_plots-1.png" width="100%" /><img src="man/figures/README-test_plots-2.png" width="100%" />